Kevin Struhl: An epigenetic switch linking inflammation to cancer

 Struhl discovered an epigenetic switch from non-transformed to transformed cells, a new type of step in cancer progression distinct from mutation or DNA methylation.
-This epigenetic switch is mediated by a positive inflammatory feedback loop that involves the joint role of the NF-kB, STAT3, AP-1, and TEAD transcription factors along with YAP/TAZ co-activators as well as Let7 and other microRNAs.
+This epigenetic switch is mediated by a positive inflammatory feedback loop that involves the joint role of the NF-κB, STAT3, AP-1, and TEAD transcription factors along with YAP/TAZ co-activators as well as Let7 and other microRNAs.
 He also uncovered a dynamic equilibrium between cancer stem cells and non-stem cancer cells mediated by interleukin 6 and defined the transcriptional circuit mediating the biphasic switch between these physiological states.

 Anti-cancer and anti-inflammatory properties of metformin

 Struhl showed that metformin, the first-line drug for treating type 2 diabetes, selectively kills cancer stem cells and acts together with chemotherapy to inhibit tumor progression and prolong remission.
 Metformin exerts its effects on cellular transformation and cancer stem cell growth via its inhibitory effect on the inflammatory pathway.